metamorph-inc/openmeta-vahana/README.md

 # OpenMETA-Vahana
 ## Summary

 We made an OpenMETA/OpenMDAO model for the conceptual design of an autonomous transport aircraft, inspired by the Vahana Project from A³ by Airbus.
 We built OpenMETA/OpenMDAO models of the Vahana Tilt-Wing Multirotor aircraft using A³'s released source code as a template.
 These OpenMETA/OpenMDAO models were used to perform similar DOC analyses to those in the Vahana Configuration Trade Study as well as improve on the original study.
-Results from two analysis using the OpenMDAO model are shown below.
+Results from two analyses using the OpenMDAO model are shown below.

 **OpenMDAO model results:**
 ![vahana_optimizer_fuel_constraint.py](images/Vahana_OpenMDAOOptimizerWithFuelConstraint.png)